ealeksandrov/EAIntroView/Example/Pods/Specta/README.md

    For **iOS projects**, copy and add `Specta.framework` in `Products/ios` folder to the test target in your Xcode project.
    You can alternatively use `libSpecta.a`, if you prefer to add it as a static library for your project. (iOS 7 and below require this)
 6. Add `-ObjC` and `-all_load` to the "Other Linker Flags" build setting for the test target in your Xcode project.
+7. If you encounter linking issues with `_llvm_*` symbols, ensure your target's "Generate Test Coverage Files" and "Instrument Program Flow" build settings are set to `Yes`.

 ## EXAMPLE